metabrainz/musicbrainz-server/HACKING.md

 ### Adding a new report

- 1. Create new module in */lib/MusicBrainz/Server/Report/*.
+ 1. Create new module in `lib/MusicBrainz/Server/Report/`.
- 2. Add created module into [ReportFactory.pm](https://github.com/metabrainz/musicbrainz-server/blob/master/lib/MusicBrainz/Server/ReportFactory.pm).
+ 2. Add created module into [ReportFactory.pm](https://github.com/metabrainz/musicbrainz-server/blob/master/lib/MusicBrainz/Server/ReportFactory.pm)
    file (add into `@all` list and import module itself there).
- 3. Create a new template for your report in *root/report/*.
+ 3. Create a new template for your report in `root/report/`.
+Follow the existing examples, and remember if you need columns not on the default lists you can pass them with parameters `columnsBefore` and `columnsAfter`.
- 4. Add a link to report page in *root/report/index.tt* template.
+ 4. Add a new `ReportsIndexEntry` in `root/report/ReportsIndex.js`.

 Porting TT to React
 -------------------